rabbitmq/rabbitmq-tutorials/python/tutorial-two.md

-In order to defeat that we may use `basic.qos` method with the `prefetch_count` settings.
+In order to defeat that we may use `basic.qos` method with the `prefetch_count=1` settings.
 That allows us to tell Rabbit not to give more than one message to a worker at a time.
 Or, in other words, don't dispatch a new message to a worker until it has processed and acknowledged previous one.